Aishwarya, Aaradhya Bachchan corona test results positive

 The mayor's statement came a day after Amitabh Bachchan and son Abhishek Bachchan said they had tested positive for COVID-19

-Mumbai: Maharashtra health minister Rajesh has stated that Aishwarya Rai Bachchan, daughter Aaradhya have tested positive for coronavirus.
+Mumbai: Actor Aishwarya Rai Bachchan and her daughter Aaradhya have tested coronavirus positive, Maharashtra Health Minister Rajesh Tope said on Sunday.

+Aishwarya's mother-in-law Jaya Bachchan has tested negative, the minister said in a tweet.

-Earlier, Mumbai Mayor Kishori Pednekar on Sunday said actors Jaya Bachchan and Aishwarya Rai had tested negative for coronavirus.
+Earlier on Sunday, Mumbai Mayor Kishori Pednekar had said Jaya Bachchan and Aishwarya had tested negative for coronavirus.

 The mayor's statement came a day after Amitabh Bachchan and son Abhishek Bachchan said they had tested positive for COVID-19 and were admitted to a hospital here.

-The mayor said the Bachchan residence is now a containment zone and all residents have been quarantined for 14 days.
+The mayor had said the Bachchan residence is now a containment zone and all residents have been quarantined for 14 days.

 Members of the Bachchan family, including the megastar's grand daughter Aaradhya, took the rapid antigen detection test, Pednekar said.
-Aaradhya had also tested negative, she added.

 "I have tested COVID positive.
 Shifted to Hospital.
 Hospital informing authorities, family and staff undergone tests, results awaited," Amitabh, 77, tweeted on Saturday.